FlowFuse/handbook/development/index.md

-Whenever an issue is raised, it will be reviewed by the Product Owner/CTO and added to the Product Board for prioritisation and planning.
+Whenever an issue is raised, it will be reviewed by the Product Owner/CTO and added to the Product Board for prioritization and planning.
 The exception to this are tasks/bugs related to work already in progress and that need to be addressed in the current milestone.
 They should be added to the Development Board and current milestone directly.